Dual Enrollment/High School

 - Students seeking enrollment in Dual Enrollment for Dual Credit coursework must have a minimum cumulative (unweighted) high school grade point average of 2.5 on a 4.0 scale.

-- Students must have written approval of the appropriate principal or career and technical education program representative (if applicable) and counselor.
+- Students must have written approval of the high school counselor or school official.

 - Students must be in grade 10, 11, or 12.

 - Snead State Community College has the right to restrict a student’s enrollment on the basis of academic readiness, social maturity, health and safety concerns, course availability, and/or local institutional policy.

 - Appropriate placement scores are required before a student may enroll in ENG or MTH courses.

 - Dual enrollment students who fail to meet a grade of C or better in all attempted college courses or who withdraw from a course will be suspended from the Dual Enrollment program for a minimum of one term.
 The one-term suspension may not be served during the summer.

 This program is available to qualified high school students who have completed required high school prerequisites.
 Accelerated students receive college credit but not high school credit.
 High school approval is required.